I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-whyconstrained.md

 <p>The feature keyword or option keyword was not recognized.</p>

-<p>The feature stickiness (see <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a>) did not match that specified in the current context.</p><dl>
+<p>The feature stickiness (see <a href="https://msdn.microsoft.com/b7f79841-f82c-4a60-9c2f-58772a65a5eb">Replacing Driver-Supplied Property Sheet Pages</a>) did not match that specified in the current context.</p><dl>
 <dt><b>E_FAIL</b></dt>
 </dl><p>The method failed</p>

 <p> </p>

 ## -remarks
 <p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> and <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
-See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>
+See <a href="https://msdn.microsoft.com/b7f79841-f82c-4a60-9c2f-58772a65a5eb">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

 <p>When a user of the OEM UI attempts to select an item that is constrained, the caller can use this method to display a message explaining why the item is constrained.
 When this method returns, <i>pmszReasonList</i> points to a list of one or more feature/option pairs that appear in the current driver settings, but conflict with the selected feature/option keywords.
 If there were no conflicts, the method should return S_OK, <i>pmszReasonList</i> should be filled in with an empty ASCII string containing only a null character, and *<i>pcbNeeded</i> should be set to 1.</p>